ZhuangxinXie/HM_Resistance/README.md

 mso-border-bottom-alt:none;"><p class="MsoNormal" style="mso-pagination:widow-orphan;text-align:left;vertical-align:top;"><span style="font-family:'Times New Roman';mso-fareast-font-family:宋体;color:rgb(32,33,36);
 font-style:normal;font-size:10.5000pt;mso-font-kerning:0.0000pt;">Wind-speed at 10m</span><span style="font-family:'Times New Roman';mso-fareast-font-family:宋体;color:rgb(32,33,36);
 font-style:normal;font-size:10.5000pt;mso-font-kerning:1.0000pt;"><o:p></o:p></span></p></td></tr></tbody></table>
->>For more details, see
->>Abatzoglou, J.T., S.Z.
-Dobrowski, S.A.
-Parks, K.C.
-Hegewisch, 2018, Terraclimate, a high-resolution global dataset of monthly climate and climatic water balance from 1958-2015, Scientific Data 5:170191, doi:10.1038/sdata.2017.191
->

 ## `Preprocess.py`<br>
-### Transformation
+### Log-transformation
 Before imputation, we have tested that all body size `BS` features, including `Snout-vent Length(SVL)`, `Body Mass(BM)` and `Condition Factor(CF)`, and bioaccumulated heavy metals are right-skewed.
 Therefore we applied logarithm transformation to normalize the data.<br>

 ### Imputation
 Our original data `raw_data.xlsx` with `n` rows were collected from the previous articles.
-Given that there are many empty cells in this file, we used `Phylo-KNN` to impute the null cells.<br>
+Given that there are many empty cells in this file, we used our `Phylo-KNN` to impute the null cells.<br>
 <br>
 * KNN<br>
 KNN clusters the current data according to the distance $d_{ij}$ between the sample pairs.<br>